jorge-ramirez-upm/RepTate/RepTate/docs/source/developers/functionality.rst

        from ApplicationXY import ApplicationXY

-    and add this line to add an entry to the ``ApplicationManager`` dictionary
+#.
+Insert the following line to add an entry to the ``ApplicationManager`` dictionary

     .. code-block:: python
        :lineno-start: 104